ducmanh96/Intel_Perceptron/README.md

 ## Installation and Usage

-1. Download the executable file (.exe) from the [Releases](https://github.com/ducmanh96/AI_Tool/releases) page.
+1. Download the folder from the [Releases](https://drive.google.com/drive/folders/15nMAqF96nj49Z-LPKMjkaouljQqTPVca?usp=sharing) page.
-2. Run the executable file and start using the application.
+2. Run the executable file App.exe and start using the application.

 ## Libraries Used